Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Third-Generation-KS.md

 ##### Removed getting property value in variable

 VariableProperty is no longer used, so we decided to remove it.
 As a consequence, we also had to remove the `PropertyManager.GetPropertyValueInVariable()` routine.

+##### Moved ColTypes to KernelColorType

+This is an enumeration which simply tells the difference of all the defined and known kernel color types.
+We have moved ColTypes to KernelColorType.